• Skip to main content

 • Cream of tartar

-OK, spoiler alert!
-I did not drop these cookies but used a cookie scoop and lined my sheet pan with parchment paper.
-I also did not mix the cookie dough by hand but used my Kitchen-Aide mixer.
+Oh, and spoiler alert!
+I did not drop these cookies but used a medium cookie scoop and lined my sheet pan with parchment paper.
+I also did not mix the cookie dough by hand but used my Kitchen-Aid mixer.
 So there, that is all my guilty confessions for making this cookie.
-Now onward to making these cookies.
+Now, onward to making these cookies.

 Finally, slowly add the dry ingredients.
 This cookie dough would have been a very easy recipe to mix by hand.
 The cookie dough also does not need to be chilled.